nichtich/marginalia/README.md

 page 604-647.
 [see here](http://www.verypdf.com/document/pdf-format-reference/pg_0604.htm).

-# Usage
+# Usage of the developer snapshot

+First download, clone or fork the project, e.g.

+   $ git clone git://github.com/nichtich/marginalia.git
+   $ cd marginalia

 You need maven2 to compile and run this application.
-Then try:
+Try

+    $ mvn compile

+If you are lucky, maven will install all required dependencies and compile.
+You can then run marginalia in the development environment:

+    $ mvn exec:java -Dexec.args="yourfile.pdf"

+To create a single jar that includes all dependencies, call:

      $ mvn assembly:single

-If you are lucky, maven will install all required dependencies, compile, and create a single jar that includes all dependencies.
-You can run it:
+You can then copy the jar file to a place of your choice and run it via:

-    $ java -jar target/marginalia-0.0.1dev-jar-with-dependencies.jar file.pdf
+    $ java -jar target/marginalia-0.0.1dev-jar-with-dependencies.jar yourfile.pdf

-Or try:

-    $ mvn compile
-    $ mvn exec:java -Dexec.args="..."

 # Author
 Jakob Voss <jakob.voss@gbv.de>